Social physics: Criminology

 Criminal structures like the Italian Mafia~\cite{gambetta1998trust}, street gangs, or drug cartels~\cite{beittel2009mexico} often emerge when fear and despair become so ingrained within a society that the social norm is simply to accept crime.
 In such a case, witnesses and even victims of crime often choose not to cooperate with law enforcement in the prosecution of criminals.
 Instead, people sometimes try to fit in, although acquiescence and acceptance are usually slippery slopes towards later forms of active engagement.
 Ultimately this thus leads to the growth of a criminal network.

 Criminological research has identified a number of factors that may promote the regional development of crime, including unemployment~\cite{raphael2001identifying, lin2008does}, economic deprivation~\cite{lafree1999declining}, untoward youth culture~\cite{curtis1997improbable}, failing social institutions~\cite{lafree1998losing}, issues with political legitimacy~\cite{lafree1999declining}, as well as lenient local law enforcement strategies~\cite{corsaro2009testing, mcgarrell2010project}, to name the most prominent examples.
-Recent work on declining criminal behaviour in the U.S. in fact suggests that trends in the levels of crime may be best understood as arising from a complex interplay of a rich myriad of such factors~\cite{gomez2007decomposing, zimring2006thegreat}, while most recent empirical data indicate that social networks of criminals have a particularly strong impact on the occurrence of crime---the more the criminals are connected into networks, the higher the crime rate~\cite{papachristos2012social, papachristos2013corner}.
+Policies aimed at reducing recruitment into organised crime have also been incorporated in agent-based models with a multiplex-network structure to capture the effects of household, kinship, school, work, friends, and co-offending social relations~\cite{calderoni2021recruitment}.
+Recent work on declining criminal behaviour in the U.S. suggests that trends in the levels of crime may be best understood as arising from a complex interplay of a rich myriad of said factors~\cite{gomez2007decomposing, zimring2006thegreat}, while most recent empirical data indicate that social networks of criminals have a particularly strong impact on the occurrence of crime---the more the criminals are connected into networks, the higher the crime rate~\cite{papachristos2012social, papachristos2013corner}.